JuliaHealth/NeuroAnalyzer.jl/Documentation.md

 s_freqs(signal, fs)
 ```

-Return vector of frequencies and Nyquist frequency.
+Return vector of frequencies and Nyquist frequency for signal.

 **Arguments**